olivia-mauger/tutorials/docs/source/abstract-classes.rst

 In general, programming is about **abstraction**, meaning the goal is to write loosely coupled code that works in multiple places. ``abstract`` classes help us to achieve that end, as ``abstract`` methods provide a general framework that subclasses are forced to implement.

 In addition, ``abstract`` classes are different from interfaces for a couple of reasons.
 For one, a class may extend only one ``abstract`` class, but it can implement numerous interfaces.
 Interfaces are **not** allowed to provide default implementation for their methods, but ``abstract`` classes can for any concrete methods.
+While ``abstract`` classes are able to store data, interfaces **cannot**.

 .. note:: Interfaces and ``abstract`` classes do share something in common: you can not instantiate either using the keyword ``create``.